 How school placements work

 You will undertake two secondary school placements during the programme.
-For this particular course programme, your first placement will be at Madeley High School,Crewe .
+For this particular course programme, one of your placements will be at Madeley High School,Crewe .
 (Whilst every effort will be made to ensure that you are placed in your chosen school, this cannot be guaranteed.)